 The SXA items in the Content Editor

 SXA defines sites as Sitecore items.
-This topic describes the SXA tenant, site, and custom items in Sitecore.
+This topic describes the site collection, site, and custom items in Sitecore.

-When you use the Tenant creation wizard to quickly set up your tenant and site, by default SXA creates templates, themes, and media content, with the paths stored on the tenant item you just created.
+When you use the Site collection creation wizard to quickly set up your site collection and site, by default SXA creates templates and media content, with the paths stored on the site collection item you just created.

 The site items

 The Site creation wizard generates the structure of the site, not just a home item, but also a Data folder for shared content, a Media item for all site-specific media items, and a Settings and Presentation node for configuration and presentation details that you define at the site level.